WangZesen/DD2476-Project/website/images/README.md

 # folder for holding filtered data and images

-This folder contains the filtered JSON file and also images.
+This folder should contain the filtered JSON file and also images.
 Run crawImages_mpi.py.